Auction News

 Golf can be dated back to 1457, when James II of Scotland banned it (along with football) in order to keep young lads at their archery practice on Sundays.

-The Troon Irons are currently believed to be the oldest surviving golf clubs.
+The Troon Clubs are currently believed to be the oldest surviving golf clubs.
 They probably date from around the mid-18th century.
 Marks on the clubs suggest they were owned by Jacobite sympathisers, who supported the “Pretender” claim to the English throne of Charles Stuart.
 That might be why they were hidden away so well for so long.

 This club is much older according to Ellis.
 And less complete, with just a stub of its wooden handle attachced to the iron blade.

 Valuing such clubs is hard.
 There is no direct comparison.
-The most recent sale of anything like this club was of a square-toe iron sold in 1994 for $1.95 million.
+The most recent sale of anything like this club was of a square-toe iron sold in 1994 for $1.9 million.

 Golf collecting is a valuable business.
 Fans of the game include some of the wealthiest men in the world.
-New US president Donald Trump is a well-known golfer and the owner of several courses.

 Golf collectors will be watching this sale as closely as any final approach shot as it will set a mark for any similar items that are discovered.

 And such discoveries are possible.
-Golf was relatively widely played in its Scottish heartlands and metal clubs are easily robust enough to last centuries while being all too easy to miss or misidentify.
+Golf was relatively widely played in its Scottish heartlands, and metal clubs are easily robust enough to last centuries while being all too easy to miss or misidentify.

 Please enable JavaScript in your browser to complete this form.